An authentic paddling destination

 Paddling festivals and events

 Saranac Lake is the landing spot for the 90-Miler Canoe Classic, the largest multi-day paddle sports event in the Northeast.
 This weekend-long race takes paddlers across the “Highway of the Adirondacks” and throughout the Blue Line, from Old Forge to Lake Flower Landing in Saranac Lake.
 This race is open to all levels of paddlers and all types of boats — just no boats with engines.
 Looking for more?
-The 90-Miler is just a small portion of the epic 740-mile canoe trail that takes paddlers across the Northeastern United States and parts of Canada.
+The 90-Miler is just a small portion of the epic 740-mile Northern Forest Canoe Trail that takes paddlers across the Northeastern United States and parts of Canada.
 The trail runs from Old Forge, New York to Fort Kent, Maine.
 Whether you plan to paddle the entire route or just a portion, race in the 90 or leisurely explore, Saranac Lake is a scenic stop along the way.

 Two kayakers on a pond with a large mountain and fire tower in the background.